Why study Geography with Foundation Year at Liverpool John Moores University?

 Should you decide to take a year out on placement, a placement tutor will liaise between you and potential employers and help you to find a suitable post.
 Once you are settled in your placement, you will have regular support from an academic staff member who will visit you in your workplace to check on progress.

 The school is fully committed to promoting a learning environment that supports a culture of equality, diversity and inclusivity (EDI) and has a Disability Support Coordinator, an EDI Coordinator and a School EDI Working Group.
 Personal Tutors also play a vital role in promoting awareness of support services for students.

 Assessment varies depending on the modules you choose, but will usually include a combination of exams and coursework.

 We acknowledge that all students perform differently depending on the way they are assessed.
-This is why we use a range of assessment methods and a combination of exams (40%) and coursework (60%) for each module, though some practical modules are assessed by coursework only.
+At the same time skills acquisition is one of the principal aims of the programme.
+This is why we use a range of assessment methods, weighted towards coursework.

 Our staff are committed to the highest standards of teaching and learning

 Dr Kiriakoulakis studied BSc Earth Sciences and Physical Geography at the University of Athens, Greece, followed by a PhD in the Geochemistry of Organic Matter at the University of Liverpool.
 Kostas has worked for 25 years in the marine realm carrying out interdisciplinary research on the oceans and has been a member of LJMU's Geography team for 12 years.
 His research interests cover marine carbon cycling and its role in climate change and the functioning of vulnerable marine ecosystems, such as cold water corals.
 He also studies marine pollution, particularly microplastics, and the human impact of fishing and overfishing on the ocean.

 I really enjoy teaching on a variety of modules.
 Organising the residential trip to Crete in Greece gives students the chance to study in a fascinating environment from a physical and human geography perspective first hand